- Looking to buy Netflix shares from Australia?

 - Understand how different types of trades work before you invest.

-With the growth of online brokers, it’s now very easy to buy Netflix (NASDAQ: NFLX) shares.
-You can't buy Netflix shares from the Australian stock exchange, but there are plenty of online brokers available.
-We'll walk you through the process of purchasing them.
+It’s now very easy to buy Netflix (NASDAQ: NFLX) shares from Australia.
+You can't buy Netflix shares from the Australian stock exchange, but there are plenty of online brokers available with access to the NASDAQ where they are listed.
+This guide will walk you through the process.

 Read our complete guide to buying US stocks.